 Steps Toward Hibben’s Future

-On August 22, the Hibben Church Council convened a special meeting to consider undertaking a Capital Fund Drive to address critical needs for our future.
+On August 22, 2017, the Hibben Church Council convened a special meeting to consider undertaking a Capital Fund Drive to address critical needs for our future.
 At the heart of this program is the need to replace our unreliable sanctuary organ.
-Simple repair is not a viable option.
-A purchase order for the new organ has been placed.
-The new organ should be in place late summer 2018.
-Hibben leadership has concluded that in addition to the organ replacement, it is appropriate that we consider associated sanctuary improvements, capital facility upgrades to both the main sanctuary and CLLC buildings, and conclude debt retirement.
+Simple repair was not a viable option.
+Our new Allen organ is in place and is a magnificent addition to our services.
+Hibben leadership has concluded that in addition to the organ replacement, it was appropriate that we consider associated sanctuary improvements, capital facility upgrades to both the main sanctuary and CLLC buildings, and conclude debt retirement.

-Over the coming weeks Hibben leadership will establish a campaign committee critical to achieving our goal.
+Hibben leadership has established a campaign committee to help determine appropriate needs and communicate progress with the congregation.
 As the listing of necessary upgrades is comprehensive, we need all inclusive participation.
 We hope that as many congregants as possible will be able to serve in some capacity.
 We need your participation to make this dream a reality.
 Additional communications will follow.

 Hibben is in strong financial condition.
-Debt has been reduced from $1,200,000 to less than $100,000.
-By the end of 2017, the debt will be about $60,000 or less, depending on giving.
+Due to our generous and diligent members, we reduced our building mortgage to zero in just a few short years.
+In December of 2017, the debt was paid off!
 Funds previously applied to mortgage interest have been freed up to support our growing ministries.
-Giving has increased considerably (+$50,000 versus 2016 at this time).
 The generosity of our congregation has enabled Hibben to grow and make needed repairs to our extensive facilities.
 Committee chairpersons have been excellent stewards by achieving program objectives while maintaining expense within budget allowances.
 We are well positioned to take the next steps.